filviu/blog/content/posts/2012/2012-01-25-recursively-remove-digikams-xmp-embeded-tags.md

   * Remove all embedded xmp tags (again in the folder containing you collection)
     exiftool -r -P -xmp:TagsList= -xmp:LastKeywordXMP= -xmp:HierarchicalSubject= -xmp:Subject= -iptc:Keywords= *

-**DON&#8217;T FOLLOW THIS BLINDLY**
+**DON'T FOLLOW THIS BLINDLY**

 This is just a sketch of the process.
-If you don&#8217;t understand what are you doing don&#8217;t do it!
+If you don't understand what are you doing don't do it!
 I also kept all .original files exiftool generated, just in case I discover something later on.

-&nbsp;